Y Combinator Safe, 500 Startups KISS, and other “standard” term sheets cannot claim they are founder-friendly, reveals study by 6 startup attorneys.

 Zev Safran analyzed the 500 Startups KISS notes.

 Jennifer Rohleder analyzed the Gust Series Seed and the Sam Altman ‘Founder-Friendly’ term sheets.

 Keith Strahan and Josh Mathews [not pictured] analyzed the NVCA Model Legal Docs.

-If you have read my book, Grays Sports Almanac for Venture Capital, you probably know my goal is to help other entrepreneurs go further by avoiding a mistake I made, giving away too much control of my company to investors.
+If you have read my books, Grays Sports Almanac for Venture Capital and Innovation Casino, you know my goal is to help other entrepreneurs go further by avoiding a mistake I made, giving away too much control of my company to investors.
+(Read about my struggles here.)
 The attorneys who took part in this study are passionate about helping entrepreneurs avoid my mistake.
 If you are an entrepreneur, you’d be wise to hire one of them to walk you through the issues in Founder Friendly Standard.

 As Jennifer Rohleder wrote, “The most important thing will be that you fully understand and appreciate the consequences of each provision in the term sheet, before you sign it.”
 When you read and discuss our research with your attorney, you’ll be doing just that.